 It's our modern-day holy grail - the quest for a good night's sleep - and for good reason.
 Research shows that good sleep is as essential for good health as diet and exercise.
 A restful night can improve mood, memory, brain performance and overall health.
 But, on the flip side, not getting enough quality sleep may raise the risk for heart disease, stroke and obesity.
-Now Alzheimer's and dementia researchers are asking the question: does getting too little quality sleep increase the chances of getting dementia later in life?

-One of the challenges in determining the role sleep plays in the risk for and progression of dementia is figuring out if insufficient sleep is a symptom of the brain changes that underlie dementia or if lack of quality sleep can actually help cause those changes in the brain.
+One of the challenges in determining the role sleep plays in the risk for and progression of dementia is figuring out if insufficient sleep is a symptom of the brain changes that underlie dementia or if lack of quality sleep can actually help fuel those changes in the brain.